Princess Wee Wee: Circus performer

 In 1911, she began travelling the country with Ringling Brothers, where she was advertised as "the world's smallest lady".
 Outside of the circus season, Thompson toured with a group of sideshow performers.
-While a performer with the circus it was reported she married William Matthews, a singer from Newark, New Jersey, who stood four foot ten.

 It was during her time at the circus she came under the tutelage of James Wolfscale, the circus's bandmaster who taught her to sing and dance.
 By 1916, the "hit of the Freak Department at Madison Square Garden" had become a noted tap dancer and singer.
 That year, James Wolfscale organized a travelling show for the vaudeville circuit to run during the circus's off season.
 Princess Wee Wee was a featured performer in the show, Moonlight on the Levee.
 There, she performed the finale and by 1917, was receiving top billing.
 The show, which toured after the circus season was billed as "Princess Wee Wee and her Jass Band Company".

 In late 1917, she was said to have left the employ of the Barnum & Bailey circus.
 In 1918, she became the secretary of the "Freaks War Saving Society to Kill, Can, or Cage the Kaiser" organization an effort by Ringling's performers to support the war effort.